Castlegregory, County Kerry, Ireland

 SummaryA good location with straightforward access.

-Forecast to be exposed on Monday, Tuesday, Wednesday and Thursday.
+Exposed today; forecast to be exposed on Thursday.

 LWS draught3 metres (9.84 feet).

 Swell todayDirection NW, height 0.2 metres, period 9.9 seconds, significant wave height of 0.2 metres.

 This is off the beach near the village of Castlegregory.

 What is the story here?Castlegregory is located on the west coast of Ireland, on the north side of the Dingle Peninsula.
 It is remote anchorage within Tralee Bay, on the east side of the headland that separates it from Brandon Bay, offshore of a small inshore village.

 The anchorage is well protected south westerly winds but is increasingly exposed to other quadrants if the wind should move round.
 In such cases Fenit, only five miles across the bay, provides all round protection.
 Access is straightforward in daylight at any stage of the tide.